 Medical Marijuana Outlook

-What does all this mean for us laboratory professionals who create and use the tools and technology at the forefront of the industry?
-It means we get to follow our objectives and continue to push the frontier into new territory of potential therapeutics and life-enriching medicines.
+What does all this mean for laboratory professionals who create and use the tools and technology at the forefront of the industry?
+It means to chance to follow objectives and continue to push the frontier into new territory of potential therapeutics and life-enriching medicines.

 Image credit: Wikimedia.Commons9